Malaria: Etymology

+The scientific study of malaria is called malariology.

-Signs and complications
+Signs and symptoms

-Adults with malaria tend to experience chills and fever – classically in periodic intense bouts lasting around six hours, followed by a period of sweating and fever relief – as well as headache, fatigue, abdominal discomfort, and muscle pain.
+Adults with malaria tend to experience chills and fever, classically in periodic paroxysmal attacks lasting around six hours, followed by a period of sweating and fever relief—as well as headache, fatigue, abdominal discomfort, and muscle pain.
 Children tend to have more general symptoms: fever, cough, vomiting, and diarrhea.

-Initial manifestations of the disease—common to all malaria species—are similar to flu-like symptoms, and can resemble other conditions such as sepsis, gastroenteritis, and viral diseases.
+Initial manifestations of the disease—common to infection with all malaria parasite species—are similar to flu-like symptoms, and can resemble other conditions such as sepsis, gastroenteritis, and viral diseases.
 The presentation may include headache, fever, shivering, joint pain, vomiting, hemolytic anemia, jaundice, hemoglobin in the urine, retinal damage, and convulsions.

-The classic symptom of malaria is paroxysm—a cyclical occurrence of sudden coldness followed by shivering and then fever and sweating, occurring every two days (tertian fever) in P. vivax and P. ovale infections, and every three days (quartan fever) for P. malariae.
+The classic symptom of malaria is paroxysmal attacks—a cyclical occurrence of sudden coldness followed by shivering and then fever and sweating, occurring every two days (tertian fever) in P. vivax and P. ovale infections, and every three days (quartan fever) for P. malariae.
 P. falciparum infection can cause recurrent fever every 36–48 hours, or a less pronounced and almost continuous fever.

 Symptoms typically begin 10–15 days after the initial mosquito bite, but can occur as late as several months after infection with some P. vivax strains.
 Travellers taking preventative malaria medications may develop symptoms once they stop taking the drugs.

 Severe malaria is usually caused by P. falciparum (often referred to as falciparum malaria).
 Symptoms of falciparum malaria arise 9–30 days after infection.
 Individuals with cerebral malaria frequently exhibit neurological symptoms, including abnormal posturing, nystagmus, conjugate gaze palsy (failure of the eyes to turn together in the same direction), opisthotonus, seizures, or coma.

 Complications

-Malaria has several serious complications.
-Among these is the development of respiratory distress, which occurs in up to 25% of adults and 40% of children with severe P. falciparum malaria.
-Possible causes include respiratory compensation of metabolic acidosis, noncardiogenic pulmonary oedema, concomitant pneumonia, and severe anaemia.
+Malaria has several serious complications, including the development of respiratory distress, which occurs in up to 25% of adults and 40% of children with severe P. falciparum malaria.
+Possible causes include respiratory compensation of metabolic acidosis, noncardiogenic pulmonary edema, concomitant pneumonia, and severe anaemia.
 Although rare in young children with severe malaria, acute respiratory distress syndrome occurs in 5–25% of adults and up to 29% of pregnant women.
 Coinfection of HIV with malaria increases mortality.
 Kidney failure is a feature of blackwater fever, where haemoglobin from lysed red blood cells leaks into the urine.

 Infection with P. falciparum may result in cerebral malaria, a form of severe malaria that involves encephalopathy.
 It is associated with retinal whitening, which may be a useful clinical sign in distinguishing malaria from other causes of fever.
 An enlarged spleen, enlarged liver or both of these, severe headache, low blood sugar, and haemoglobin in the urine with kidney failure may occur.
 Complications may include spontaneous bleeding, coagulopathy, and shock.

+Cerebral malaria can bring about death within forty-eight hours of the first symptoms of the infection being evident.

-Malaria in pregnant women is an important cause of stillbirths, infant mortality, miscarriage and low birth weight, particularly in P. falciparum infection, but also with P. vivax.
+Malaria during pregnancy can cause stillbirths, infant mortality, miscarriage, and low birth weight, particularly in P. falciparum infection, but also with P. vivax.